How to Choose the Right Blog Layout to Drive Results

 Choosing the right layout…

 Once you have decided on your article topic, the first thing you want to do is search on google for similar articles that are ranking.
-This will enable to you to get a better understanding of what users are looking for and what you need to include to ensure your articles ranks too!
+This will enable you to get a better understanding of what users are looking for and what you need to include to ensure your article ranks too!

-How-To Blog Post layout
+‘How-To’ Blog Post layout

 This layout is best used for articles that teach readers how to do something.
 After reading your article, the user should be able to complete the process themselves without having any questions.

 Many posts like this include a lot of descriptions and images, some may even use a video.
 The topic would need to be beneficial to your audience.
-For example, instructions around how to use one of your products or services.
+For example, instructions on how to use one of your products or services.